 7. How much money do I want to make?

 Different careers provide different monetary rewards.
 Even though salary shouldn’t be the main factor in choosing a career, your paycheck can play a role in your quality of life and where you live.
-Consider your earning potential as you narrow down your career options.
+Consider your earning potential and how important salary is to you as you narrow down your career options.

 8. Where do I want to live?